 Other options:

 Uchi is another superstar on the dining scene of Austin.
-In comparison with Ramen Tatsu-Ya which is more informal and casual, Uchi provides a fine-dining experience.
+In comparison to Ramen Tatsu-Ya which is more informal and casual, Uchi provides a fine-dining experience.
 Award-wining Chef Tyson Cole offers his signature, non-traditional take on Japanese cuisine with a focus on high-quality ingredients.
 Seafood is flown every day from Fukuoka and Tsukiji markets in Japan.

 22.00 — Live Music Concert One Last Time?

-If you still have the energy hit one more live music venue before heading home after a weekend in Austin.
+If you still have the energy, hit one more live music venue before heading home after a weekend in Austin.
 It is the live music capital of the world, after all (even if self-proclaimed).
 Some of the best venues include The Continental Club, Antone’s and Elephant Room.

 * * *